Spanning trees in hyperbolic graphs: Introduction

-\begin{Tm} Let $G$ be a locally finite hyperbolic graph with maximum degree $N<\infty$.
-Then there exists a rooted spanning tree $T$ of $G$ with a canonical map $\rand T\to\rand G$ that has at most $M$ preimages of each boundary point of $G$, where $M$ is a constant depending only on $N$. \end{Tm}

-As the hyperbolic boundary is defined as equivalence classes of geodetic rays, a natural class of spanning trees is the class of {\em geodetic spanning trees}.
-These are spanning trees that preserve the distance to the root from the distance-metric of the graph.
-Thus any ray in any geodetic spanning tree of a locally finite hyperbolic graph converges to a hyperbolic boundary point.
-But these spanning trees does not fulfill the conclusion (iii) of Theorem~\ref{SpanningTrees}: there is no bound on the maximum number of ends of the tree mapping canonically to a given hyperbolic boundary point; indeed, there can be infinitely many (Example~\ref{SecondExample}).
-However, we shall obtain a lower bound on the maximum number of tree ends mapping to a common hyperbolic boundary point.
-This bound depends only on the topological dimension of the hyperbolic boundary.
+Coornaert and Papadopoulos \cite[Chapter~5]{SymbolicDynamics} worked out several ideas of Gromov \cite[Sections~7.6, 8.5.B, and 8.5.C]{gromov}~-- one of which is Theorem~\ref{GromovTm}~-- and thereby constructed similar abstract trees.
+They constructed three different abstract trees, two of which also have a continuous finite-to-one surjection from the ends of the tree to the hyperbolic boundary of the graph.

+We shall prove an extension of Gromov's theorem in Section~\ref{SpannTreesSection}.
+The tree we shall construct will be a spanning tree of the hyperbolic graph:

-\begin{Tm} Let $G$ be a locally finite hyperbolic graph whose boundary has topological dimension $n\in\nat$.
-Then every rooted geodetic spanning tree $T$ has the following property: \begin{itemize} \item[$(*)$] There is a boundary point $\eta\in\rand G$ with at least $\frac{n+1}{2}$ distinct rays starting in the root and converging to $\eta$. \end{itemize} \end{Tm}
+\begin{Tm} Let $G$ be a locally finite hyperbolic graph whose boundary $\rand G$ has finite Assouad dimension.
+Then there exists an $n\in\nat$, depending only on the dimension, and a rooted spanning tree $T$ of $G$, with the following properties: \begin{enumerate}[(i)] \item Every ray in~$T$ converges to some point in the boundary of~$G$; \item for every boundary point $\eta$ of~$G$ there is a ray in~$T$ converging to~$\eta$; \item for every boundary point $\eta$ of~$G$ there are at most $n$ distinct rays in~$T$ that start at the root of~$T$ and converge to~$\eta$. \end{enumerate} \end{Tm}

+Examples of locally finite hyperbolic graphs whose hyperbolic boundary has finite Assouad dimension are all graphs with bounded degree (see \cite[Theorem~9.2]{BonkSchramm_Embeddings}), so in particular all Cayley graphs of finitely generated groups with respect to a finite set of generators.
+Thus, we obtain the important part of Theorem~\ref{GromovTm} as a corollary of Theorem~\ref{SpanningTrees}.

+In contrast to end-faithful spanning trees where the normal trees of graphs form a class of graphs that are all end-faithful, there is no generic class of spanning trees known that always fulfill the conclusions of Theorem~\ref{SpanningTrees}.